International status and usage of the euro: United Kingdom

 Some tourist-oriented shops in the United Kingdom accept the euro.
-In Northern Ireland, which shares a land border with the Eurozone, the euro is accepted in some shops including many chain stores.
+In Northern Ireland, which shares a land border with the eurozone, the euro is accepted in some shops, including many chain stores.

 Northern Cyprus

 The application of EU law and treaties to Northern Cyprus is currently suspended.
-Its territory is claimed by the Republic of Cyprus, one of the EU member states, but currently northern Cyprus is under Turkish Republic of Northern Cyprus (TRNC) control.
-The TRNC is not recognised by the Republic of Cyprus (which claims jurisdiction over the whole island), by the European Union or by any country other than Turkey.
-EU law would start to apply in Northern Cyprus if it comes under control of the Republic of Cyprus (if the Cyprus dispute is resolved through unification), whose official legal tender is the euro.
+Its territory is claimed by the Republic of Cyprus, one of the EU member states, but is under the control of the Turkish Republic of Northern Cyprus (TRNC).
+The TRNC is not recognised by the Republic of Cyprus, the European Union, or by any country other than Turkey.
+EU law would start to apply in Northern Cyprus if it came under control of the Republic of Cyprus (if the Cyprus dispute were resolved through unification), whose official legal tender is the euro.

 Presently, the TRNC government has declared the Turkish lira to be its legal tender.
-The euro (along with other major currencies, such as the US dollar and the British pound) can be used to pay for goods and services in many shops related to or situated near tourist hotspots, as well as in some major supermarkets.
-However the exchange rate used by these businesses may not always reflect the true value of the currencies involved.
-The Cypriot euro coins, using both Greek and Turkish languages, have been designed to avoid any bias towards any particular area of the island, in keeping with both Greek and Turkish being the official languages of the Republic of Cyprus.
+The euro (along with other major currencies, such as the U.S. dollar and British pound) can be used to pay for goods and services in many shops associated with or situated near tourist hotspots, as well as some major supermarkets.
+However, the exchange rate used by these businesses may not always reflect the true value of the currencies involved.
+Cypriot euro coins, using both Greek and Turkish languages, have been designed to avoid any bias towards any particular area of the island, in keeping with both Greek and Turkish being the official languages of the Republic of Cyprus.
 Some in northern Cyprus have called for the unilateral adoption of the euro.

 Zimbabwe

 From April 2009 to June 2019, the Zimbabwean dollar was no longer in active use after it was officially suspended by the government due to hyperinflation.
-The United States dollar (US$), South African rand (R), Botswanan pula (P), Pound sterling (£), Euro (€), Indian rupees (₹), Australian dollars (A$), Chinese yuan (元/¥), and Japanese yen (¥) were used instead, along with US-cent denominated Zimbabwean bond coins and bond notes.
+The United States dollar (US$), South African rand (R), Botswanan pula (P), pound sterling (£), euro (€), Indian rupee (₹), Australian dollar (A$), Chinese yuan (元/¥), and Japanese yen (¥) were used instead, along with U.S.-cent denominated Zimbabwean bond coins and bond notes.